Connect with others who understand.

 What Are the Common Symptoms in People With AIHA?

 Autoimmune hemolytic anemia (AIHA) is a rare autoimmune blood disorder that occurs when the body mistakenly attacks red blood cells.
-Like other autoimmune disorders, AIHA results when your own immune system makes autoantibodies (antibodies that attack healthy cells).
+Like other autoimmune disorders, AIHA results when your immune system makes autoantibodies (antibodies that attack your cells).

-In the case of AIHA, red blood cells (RBCs) are destroyed through a process called hemolysis.
-This can lead to anemia — a low amount of RBCs, which are responsible for carrying oxygen from your lungs to the rest of your body.
+In the case of AIHA, red blood cells are destroyed through a process called hemolysis.
+This can lead to anemia — a low amount of red blood cells, which are responsible for carrying oxygen from your lungs to the rest of your body.

-Fortunately, AIHA can be managed, but it is potentially fatal if not treated.
+Fortunately, AIHA can be managed, but it’s potentially fatal if not treated.
 Continue reading to learn about the common symptoms of AIHA.

-There are two main classifications of AIHA — warm AIHA and cold AIHA.
-The two cold types are cold agglutinin disease and paroxysmal cold hemoglobinuria.
+There are two main classifications of AIHA: warm AIHA and cold AIHA.
+And there are two types of cold AIHA: cold agglutinin disease and paroxysmal cold hemoglobinuria.

-Often AIHA may occur without an obvious underlying condition (idiopathic AIHA or primary AIHA).
+AIHA often occurs without an obvious underlying condition.
+(This is called idiopathic AIHA or primary AIHA.)
 When AIHA is connected to other conditions, such as autoimmune diseases (like lupus), medications, or underlying blood cancers (such as leukemia or lymphoma), the disease is called secondary AIHA.

 General AIHA Symptoms